hawkinsw/CPPTimes/guess-check.md

 | Too low | `-1`
 | Just right[^resist] | `0`

 To play the game I have set up a skeleton on Godbolt.
-Open [XXXX]() in a separate tab of your browser to play along!
+Open [https://godbolt.org/z/cK9YKb3f3](https://godbolt.org/z/cK9YKb3f3) in a separate tab of your browser to play along!

 If you look at Line $4$ of the code, you will see the declaration for the function: